All Things Considered (song)

 "All Things Considered" is a song written by lead vocalist Tim Hunt and recorded by the American country music group Yankee Grey, which was released in June 1999 as the leadoff single from the group's first album, Untamed.
 The song reached #8 on the Billboard Hot Country Singles & Tracks chart.

 Content

-The song is an uptempo, that paints the picture of a man who is hanging on, despite relationship, automobile, and job related problems.
-He states that even though all of these negative things are occurring in his life, he is surviving.
+The song is about a man who expresses hope after undergoing a number of unfavorable events, such as his car breaking down, by stating that "all things considered, I'm doing just fine."
+Yankee Grey lead singer Tim Hunt says that he came up with the idea "in about twenty minutes" after becoming angry when his own car broke down.
+Alan Sculley of The Morning Call describes the song's sound as featuring vocal harmony, a "frisky beat", and "screaming electric guitar and fiddle".

 Critical reception

 Chuck Taylor, of Billboard magazine gave the song a favorable review, saying that the song "grabs the listener by the ears from the first word and doesn't let go till the final note."

 Music video

 The music video was directed by David Abbott.